stephennewman/parse/parse-doc.md

 - [x] **Capture Page UI Enhancements:**
     - ~~Separated Review Fields and Transcription into Tabs using `Tabs` component (`shadcn/ui`) during the `Reviewing` phase.~~ (Temporarily removed due to Vercel build issue - see Notes)
     - Updated the `Prompting` phase instructions to show field hints (options, range, format) alongside labels, similar to the `Recording` phase.
+    - Added `cursor-pointer` style to Record/Stop button.

 ## Notes / Troubleshooting

+*   **[2024-08-27] Public Form Submission:** Implemented public-facing form capture.
+This involved creating a separate `(public)` route group/layout, refactoring the capture logic into `CaptureForm.tsx`, modifying save logic to allow NULL `user_id`, creating a thank you page, and updating the form share link.
+Requires `user_id` column in `form_submissions` to be nullable and appropriate RLS policy allowing anonymous inserts.
+*   **[2024-08-27] Build Fixes:** Resolved Vercel build failures caused by unused imports leftover from refactoring and removing the trend chart.
 *   **[2024-08-27] Dashboard & UI Updates:**
     - Created the main Dashboard page (`src/app/(app)/page.tsx`) displaying stats, recent submissions, and quick actions.
 Resolved conflict with pre-existing `src/app/page.tsx` by deleting the latter.
     - Attempted to add a `recharts` line chart for submission trends.
 Encountered persistent `Module not found: recharts` errors despite install attempts and troubleshooting `shadcn/ui add charts`.
 Removed the chart feature for now.